 Qualitative exposure assessments will be completed in accordance with DER-10 sections 3.3(c) 3 & 4.
 The assessments will include what impacts site contaminants and field activities may have, if any, on human health and fish and wildlife resources considering all media (ground/surface water, soil, soil vapor, ambient air, and biota).
 Human health and ecological exposure impacts will be assessed as outlined in DER-10 Appendix 3B - Qualitative Human Health Exposure Assessment and Appendix 3C - Fish and Wildlife Resources Impact Analysis (FWRIA) Decision Key.
-The Appendix 3C Fish and Wildlife Resources Impact Analysis Decision Key is provided in Appendix F. No FWRIA is needed based on the completed decision key process.
+The Appendix 3C Fish and Wildlife Resources Impact Analysis Decision Key is provided in Appendix E. No FWRIA is needed based on the completed decision key process.
 This determination is based on the following:

-- The Site was a commercial property in a commercial/Downtown Hub area/zone; - The contamination at the site has very low potential to migrate into or impact any on or off-site habitat of endangered, threatened, or special concern species or other fish and wildlife resource; there are no habitats onsite or nearby.
+- The Site was a commercial property in a mixed-use zone (N1-C); - The contamination at the site has very low potential to migrate into or impact any on or off-site habitat of endangered, threatened, or special concern species or other fish and wildlife resource; there are no critical habitats onsite, and the closest offsite habitat is more than 1⁄4 mile away with the Niagara River and Lake Erie more than 1 mile away per FEAF and Env.
+Resource Mapper.